geotools/geotools/docs/user/tutorial/datastore/intro.rst

 Introducing CSVDataStore
 ------------------------

-In our initial :doc:`feature tutorial </tutorial/feature/csv2shp>` we provided a code snippet to read in comma seperated value file and produce feature collection.
+In our initial :doc:`feature tutorial </tutorial/feature/csv2shp>` we provided a code snippet to read in comma separated value file and produce feature collection.

 In this tutorial we will build a CSV DataStore, and in the process explore several aspects of how DataStores work and best to make use of them.